DynaStride: Dynamic Stride Windowing with MMCoT for Instructional Multi-Scene Captioning: Introduction

 Despite significant progress in scene-level captioning, current methods face notable challenges in accurately representing instructional videos.
-Many approaches attempt to generate captions for every frame or segment, often producing dense descriptions that include redundant or irrelevant information \cite{auroracap2024, vid2seq2023}.
-In contrast, shorter caption methods frequently miss important details about actions, objects, or their temporal relationships, resulting in incomplete or ambiguous descriptions \cite{tang2025caption}.
-Furthermore, some systems rely heavily on localized inference tools, which can limit scalability, reproducibility, and the ability to maintain consistent quality in long or complex videos \cite{auroracap2024}.
+Many approaches attempt to generate captions for every frame or segment, often producing dense descriptions that include redundant or irrelevant information \citep{auroracap2024, vid2seq2023}.
+In contrast, shorter caption methods frequently miss important details about actions, objects, or their temporal relationships, resulting in incomplete or ambiguous descriptions \citep{tang2025caption}.
+Furthermore, some systems rely heavily on localized inference tools, which can limit scalability, reproducibility, and the ability to maintain consistent quality in long or complex videos \citep{auroracap2024}.
 Ultimately, these challenges point to the need for smart, context-sensitive captioning that captures key actions and objects, reduces repetition, and preserves the correct sequence of events.

-In this work, we introduce DynaStride, a scalable framework for scene-level captioning on educational videos, evaluated on the YouCookII dataset \cite{zhou2018youcookii}.
+In this work, we introduce DynaStride, a scalable framework for scene-level captioning on educational videos, evaluated on the YouCookII dataset \citep{zhou2018youcookii}, which leverages existing scene boundaries and human-labeled ground-truth captions for cooking videos (an extended overview of the dataset can be found in Appendix \ref{appendix: dataset}).
 By leveraging existing scene boundaries and human-labeled ground-truth captions, DynaStride avoids the need for custom segmentation.
-This framework adaptively skips redundant frames, applies multimodal chain-of-thought (MMCoT) prompting \cite{zhang2025cmmcot} to generate multiple detailed subcaptions, and finally aggregates them into concise, scene-level descriptions.
-When evaluating DynaStride against state-of-the-art vision-language models, including GPT-4o \cite{openai2024gpt4o} and VideoLLaMA-3 \cite{llama3_2024}, our framework demonstrates improvements in both N-gram and semantic-based metrics.
+This framework adaptively skips redundant frames, applies multimodal chain-of-thought (MMCoT) prompting \citep{zhang2025cmmcot} to generate multiple detailed subcaptions, and finally aggregates them into concise, scene-level descriptions.
+When evaluating DynaStride against state-of-the-art vision-language models, including GPT-4o \citep{openai2024gpt4o} and VideoLLaMA-3 \citep{llama3_2024}, our framework demonstrates improvements in both N-gram and semantic-based metrics.